-Make this jewel-toned infinity scarf using an easy HDC chevron stitch that is simple enough for even a beginner.
+Crochet this chevron infinity scarf using an easy HDC chevron stitch that is simple enough for even a beginner.
 This free crochet pattern features Whims Merino Z-twist yarn with its excellent stitch definition, beautiful sheen and vibrant colors.
-I was given the opportunity to try this yarn for the first time along with the Furls Streamline crochet hooks, and now I have the opportunity to pass along the beauty of these hooks and yarn to two lucky readers.
-Keep reading for the Facets Infinity Scarf free crochet pattern and enter for your chance to win one of two Furls gift cards!
+Keep reading for the Facets Infinity Scarf free crochet pattern.

-Disclaimer: Furls Crochet sent me these yarn and hooks to use free-of-charge and they are providing the giveaway prizes.
+Disclaimer: Furls Crochet sent me these yarn and hooks to use free-of-charge.
 The review and opinions expressed below are my own.

 Furls Crochet Hook Review

 This was my first chance to try Furls crochet hooks.
 I’ve seen so many crocheters ask about Furls hooks and whether they are nice to work with.
 After using my new Streamline Hooks my answer to that question is a resounding YES.
 Not previously being a big fan of wooden crochet hooks, I was pleasantly surprised that the yarn slid over the hook just as smoothly as my metal hooks I have typically used in the past.
 The Streamline Hooks are light weight and glided easily while I was working.
 The part that I loved the most about these hooks from a functional standpoint is the long, ergonomic handle.
 The Streamline Hook was SO comfortable to hold, and I was able to crochet for longer without feeling any hand soreness or cramping.
 I didn’t even know that I was missing or needing a longer handled crochet hook until I tried these!